TallKite/linnstrument-firmware/README.md

 The midi note number each pad outputs is determined entirely by the column and row offsets.
 In theory, the edo you select doesn't matter.
 But when the edo is set correctly, transposing works better and the note lights make more sense.

 When fine-tuning, each note of an N-note scale is somewhat sharp or flat from N-edo.
 The LinnStrument doesn't know what those discrepancies are, and thus doesn't know what note to bend to.
-Thus glides are inconsistent.
-However this is often only a comma difference even on long glides.
+Thus slides are inconsistent.
+However this is often only a comma difference even on long slides.
 You have to bend by ear, just like on a guitar.

   *Example: Suppose you want to use Harry Partch's 43-note JI tuning.
 Set the edo to 43 and turn on Tuning Table mode.
 Load the appropriate scala file into your synth.
 Since the anchor pad and anchor note have no effect in Tuning Table mode, you may need to load a keyboard mapping file (file type .kbm) into your synth as well.
 This file sets a specific midi note to a specific frequency and another specific midi note to be the first note of your tuning.
 For example, midi note 69 = A above middle-C might be set to 440hz.
 But since Harry Partch used G for 1/1, using A for our anchor midi note is not ideal.
 Since there are 43 notes per octave but only 128 midi notes, we can only get about 3 octaves.
 Let's center our 3 octaves around middle-C. Set midi note 0 to 98hz, which is the G about 1.5 octaves below middle-C. Set the starting note to midi note 0.
 (Setting anchor note 43 to 196hz and/or setting the starting note to 43 would work just as well.)*

 There are only 128 midi notes.
 What if your tuning spans more than 128 notes?
 (For example, 4 octaves of Partch.)
 One solution is to use splits.
 Each split has up to 128 notes, so there can be a total of 256 pitches.
-But you can't glide across the split point.
+But you can't slide across the split point.
 Also a large edo combined with large column and row offsets can actually exceed 256 edosteps.
 See the next two sections for two other solutions.

   *When tuning table is set to ON (no CCs or rechanneling), all notes above 127 become dead pads.*